jacopoM28/Python_Scripts/TE_scripts/README.md

 **a**.
 Identify raw consensus sequences that must be prioritized in the manual curation process.
 **b.** Run the BEE_v2.0.py script.
-**c.** If consnensus sequences have been manually classified check the classification blasting N longest insertion against known TE-related protein db (To DO).
 **d.** Run on the same raw consensus the AutomaticBEE.py script.
 **e.** Annotate the genome indipendenlty with all three libraries (Manually curated, aumatically curated, raw).
 **f.** Compare the three libraries and annotations with TE_AnnoSum.py script.
 This script could also help to check the manually curated library and eventually add anotations by manually screening the Blastx results.